jsanon01/data-science/log.md

 ![Portable iPad Kiosk](https://github.com/jsanon01/data-science/blob/main/images/iPad%20kiosk.png)

-#### => kiosks don't do cash transactions but relay information to a centrlized server with gifts and prepaid cards.
+#### => Kiosks don't do cash transactions but relay information to a centralized server processing gifts and prepaid cards.
 <!--
 ### What is Hadoop?